A Comprehensive Summary of Modern Israel

 Population: 8.3 million, growth rate about 1.8% pa (2015)

-Official Languages: Modern Hebrew (based on biblical Hebrew) and Arabic.
-English is also used.
+Official Language: Modern Hebrew (based on biblical Hebrew).
+Arabic has “special status”, and English is also widely used.

 Ethnic Groups: Jewish (75%), Arab (21%), Others, including Christian (4%)